Ex-NSA Hacker Is Building an AI To Find Hate and Far-Right Symbols on Twitter and Facebook - Slashdot

 it's about taking rights away from other people.

 You have a right to be a dickhead if you want.
-You don't have a right to not be fired, ostracised and disinherited for being a dickhead.
+You don't have a right to not be fired, ostra

 Also if you call a biker a woman and get beaten up the biker is breaking the law.
 Misgendering laws like this mean you'd be breaking the law